tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 accurate at age 3 remained relatively fast or accurate at age 5.
 Thus, differences in word recognition were longitudinally stable over the preschool years.
-Extrapolating forwards in time, these differences likely would become smaller and smaller and become irrelevant for everyday listening situations.
+Extrapolating forwards in time, these differences likely become smaller and smaller and become irrelevant for everyday listening situations.
 It is plausible, however, that under adverse listening conditions, individual differences might re-emerge and differentiate children's word recognition performance.